lisalindqvist95/proj5_frontend/README.md

 The first wireframes were rough sketches made by hand on paper for the layout.

 ## Agile method
 To manage the user stories for this project Github project was used.
-The project board can be found *******HERE.******
+The project board can be found [here](https://github.com/users/lisalindqvist95/projects/6).

-## Data Model
-This Project is based around Object-Oriented Programming.
-***It is built with Django’s Class-Based Generic Views and Django AllAuth is used as the authentication system.
-The project has a Post model wich allows the admin to create blogposts and a Comment model which allows users to comment on posts.***

 ## Testing